 The treatments for soft tissue injuries depend on the type of injury, the severity of the injury, and the person’s overall health, age, and other medical conditions.
 Some of the common treatments for soft tissue injuries used by physicians include:

-- Elevation — Some doctors may advise you to keep the area elevated, such as a soft tissue injury to the leg or ankle, to help reduce swelling.
+Some doctors may advise you to keep the area of your body that is injured elevated, such as a soft tissue injury to the leg, ankle, shoulder or wrist, to help reduce swelling.

-- Compression — For some soft tissue injuries, the physician may apply a bandage or other compression device around the injured joint.
-Your doctor should determine if compression is warranted and instruct you on the proper application to avoid restricting your circulation.
+For some soft tissue injuries, the physician may apply a bandage or other compression device around the injured joint.
+Your doctor should determine if compression is warranted and instruct you on proper application to avoid restricting your circulation.

-- Surgery — For severe soft tissue injuries, surgery may be required to repair the damage.
+For severe soft tissue injuries, surgery may be required to repair the damage and ensure that corresponding nerves, blood vessels and tissue aren’t affected.

 You Can Talk to Someone Right Now About Your Case!